Northwestern University Bans All Social Activities At Campus Fraternities Until At Least Mid-October After Reports Of Drugging

 EVANSTON, Ill.
 (CBS) — Northwestern University is suspending social events and recruitment activities for fraternities after reports of people being drugged without consent.

 Northwestern announced Saturday that it had received a report from someone claiming they were drugged without consent at a fraternity house, at 2325 Sheridan Rd. in Evanston.
-The university reported it is also investigating separate, similar reports at on-campus frat houses.READ MORE: 6 Killed, 43 Wounded In Weekend Shootings Across Chicago
+The university reported it is also investigating separate, similar reports at on-campus frat houses.READ MORE: American Red Cross Seeking Blood Donations Amid Emergency Blood Shortage

 The university did not name the fraternities, but a Daily Northwestern report identified them as the Sigma Alpha Epsilon fraternity at the Sheridan Road address, and the Alpha Epsilon Pi fraternity at 584 Lincoln St.